Mtillmann/mtillmann.github.io/posts/jest-with-esm-in-2025-the-simple-way.md

 title: Jest with vanilla ESM node in 2025
 description: A simple way to get Jest working with ESM in 2025
 tags:
-- node
-- jest
+  - javascript
-- testing
+  - coding
-- esm
+  - eslint
   - note-to-self
 ---

 <Title />